federeghe/chronovise/docs/FRAMEWORK.md

  - `set_evt_approach(...)`: set the EVT approach to use.
 In the current version of the framework, BM and PoT are already implemented.
  - `set_evt_estimator(...)`: set the EVT estimator to use to estimate the extreme distribution from the output of the EVT approach.
-In chronovise there currently are two estimator: PWM and MLE.
-The last one is available for BM only and it requires the ceres-solver package.
+In chronovise there currently are three estimator: PWM (L-moments), MLE and GMLE.
+The last two are available for BM only and they require the ceres-solver package.
 In addition to the previous mandatory items, the application can add some statistical tests at predefined hooks:
  - `add_input_representativity_test(...)`: add a test to check the representativity of the inputs.
 This is the only hook you can use to check T_INPUT data.